 What to Do with Christmas Beads?
 Make Cute Pokemon Perler Beads!

-If you are wondering "What is the most Christmassy Pokémon?", get your pegboards ready.
-We are going to turn those holiday leftovers into adorable pokemon perler beads ornaments and gifts that you can enjoy all year round.
+If you are wondering, "What is the most Christmassy Pokémon?" get your pegboards ready.
+We are going to turn those holiday leftovers into adorable Pokémon perler bead ornaments and gifts that you can enjoy all year round.

 The best part?
 These characters rely heavily on the exact beads you probably have sitting on your table right now.
 It is the perfect way to use up your supplies without buying new colors.